peterkeppert/insomnia-plugin-repo-sync-3/README.md

 Then you can go to `Repo Sync - Export Workspace` to instantly export your current workspace to your repo and can use `Repo Sync - Import Workspace` to import any repository changes on the current workspace.
 Each workspace will generate a `<workspace-name>.yml` file inside your repository.

 We suggest you to use it with a git repository where you can create versions of your workspaces configs.

+# History

+This plugin was forked from [insomnia-plugin-repo-syn](https://github.com/klickpages/insomnia-plugin-repo-sync) due to lack of active maintenance.